Skip to content

 Tarcocimab tedromer aims to maintain therapeutic activity for longer.

-An investigational first-in-class dual inhibitor biologic designed to address both vascular permeability and inflammation
+An investigational dual inhibitor biologic designed to address both vascular permeability and inflammation for high-prevalence retinal vascular diseases

-Inflammation has been shown to play a significant role in retinal vascular disease.
+Inflammation has been shown to play a significant role in high-prevalence retinal vascular diseases.
 However, no treatments exist that concurrently address vascular permeability and inflammation.

 KSI-501, our second investigational medicine built on our Antibody Biopolymer Conjugate (ABC) platform, is designed to inhibit VEGF and IL-6, a pro-inflammatory cytokine and immune growth factor, combining two powerful mechanisms of action to address retinal vascular disease and the underlying inflammatory cascade.